-- “And he sent his slaves to call the men who were – and are – invited to the wedding feast, and they weren’t willing to come.
+- “And he sent his slaves to call the men who have been invited to the wedding feast, and they weren’t willing to come.

-- “But not caring, they indeed departed; one to his own farm, and another to his business.
+- “But having not cared, they departed: one to his own farm, and another to his business.

-- “And seizing his slaves, the rest spitefully injured and killed them.
+- “And having seized his slaves, the rest spitefully injured and killed them.

-- “Then he said to his slaves; “Indeed, the wedding feast is ready but the men who were – and are – invited weren’t worthy.
+- “Then he says to his slaves: “The wedding feast is indeed ready, but the men who have been invited weren’t worthy.

 - “Therefore, travel on the highways and roads, and invite as many as you find to the wedding feast.

-- “And going out to the roads, those slaves gathered everyone; whoever they found – both evil and good – and the wedding feast was full of men reclining at the table.
+- “And having gone out to the roads, those slaves gathered everyone: whoever they found – both evil and good – and the wedding feast was filled with the men who recline at the table.

-- “Then entering to observe the men reclining at the table, the king saw a man there who wasn’t – and isn’t – dressed in wedding clothes.
+- “And having entered to observe the men who recline at the table, the king saw a man there not *dressed in wedding clothes.

-- “Then the king told his servants; “After binding his hands and feet, throw him out, into the outer darkness, where there will be weeping and grinding of teeth.
+- “Then the king told his servants: “Having bound his hands and feet, throw him into the outer darkness, where there will be weeping and grinding of teeth.